Kwirtz/novelpy/docs/source/indicators.rst

 Foster et al. [2015]
 ~~~~~~~~~~~~~~~~~~~~~~

 Foster et al. [2015] :cite:p:`foster2015tradition` define novelty as an inter-community combination.
 A combination has a novelty score of 1 if the two items are not in the same community.
-The original paper was using the infomap community detection algorithm.
-Most recently Foster et al [2021] :cite:p:`foster2021surprise` used the Louvain algorithm.
-Currently only Louvain is supported see the :ref:`roadmap` section.
-The score for a given entity is the proportion of novel combination on the total number of combination.
+The original paper used the infomap community detection algorithm.
+More recently, Foster et al. [2021] :cite:p:`foster2021surprise` used the Louvain algorithm.
+Currently, only Louvain is supported; see the :ref:`roadmap` section.
+The score for a given entity is the proportion of novel combinations on the total number of combination.

 .. image:: img/foster.png
    :width: 300